bibekyess/B-Assist/README.md

 ## Setup

-### Backend
+### BUILD

-1. Navigate to the backend directory:
+1. Install the necessary Node.js packages:
     ```bash
-    cd ./backend/app
-    ```

-2. Install the required Python packages:
-    ```bash
-    pip install --no-cache-dir -r requirements.txt
-    CMAKE_ARGS="-DGGML_METAL=on" pip install llama-cpp-python
-    ```
-    Note: If you are on CUDA/CPU, you can remove the `CMAKE_ARGS="-DGGML_METAL=on"` part and replace it with appropriate CMake args [here](https://llama-cpp-python.readthedocs.io/en/latest/#supported-backends).

-3. Start the FastAPI server:
-    ```bash
-    python api.py
-    ```

-   The backend will be accessible via the specified port (default: 5000).

-### Frontend

-1. Navigate to the frontend directory:
-    ```bash
-    cd ./frontend/src
-    ```

-2. Install the necessary Node.js packages:
-    ```bash
     npm install
-    npm postinstall
     ```

-3. Start the Electron application:
+2. Start the Electron application:
     ```bash
     npm start
     ```

-   The frontend will launch, providing access to the B-Assist features.
+    This will launch the application, giving you access to all the B-Assist features.

 ### Usage

-Press `cmd+shift+X` to open the B-Assist window on any text-editor of our choice.
-You can then select "Fix Spelling Mistakes" or "Translate English to Korean" to use the respective features and replace the selcted texts.
+To use B-Assist within any text editor, press `cmd+shift+X` (Mac) or `ctrl+shift+X` (Windows).
+The B-Assist window will open, allowing you to select features like "Fix Grammar and Spelling" or "Translate English to Korean" to process and replace selected text.

 ## Demo B-Assist Usage